deerghsuryawanshi/StorySpark/deploy-to-hostinger-vps.md

 - Handle automatic restarts and logging
 - Restart on high memory usage

-If you need to modify it, the file is already set up correctly for your application.
+**Important**: The configuration is set up to run the production-optimized build that fixes path resolution issues in VPS deployment.

 ### 6.2 Start Application
 ```bash